 Tip #3: Have a specific purpose for each close read.

 Do your students need greater focus on citing evidence from a text?
 Are you wanting students to make connections to make sense of what they are reading and physically mark up their reading selections?
 Do you want students to enhance their work with literal questions?
 When choosing close reading passages to share, have a specific purpose for making your selection.
 Be careful not to assign close reading just to keep students busy.
-Otherwise they will grow to hate it and the benefit is completely diminished.
+Otherwise, they will grow to hate it and the benefit will be completely diminished.

 My students have very diverse reading levels, skill sets, and needs.
 I have some students that grasp concepts very quickly and easily, while others take more time to show their understanding.
-While I teach the close reading process to ALL of my students, not everyone needs to be reading text multiple times and marking it up to show their thinking ALL OF THE TIME.
+While I teach the close reading process to ALL of my students, not everyone needs to be reading a text multiple times and marking it up to show their thinking ALL OF THE TIME.

-Close reading activities can used with the whole class in order to navigate the different text structures.
+Close reading activities can be used with the whole class in order to navigate the different text structures.
 It can also be used with intervention groups and independent reading times.
 The key is to differentiate the need for close reading instruction to meet your students’ needs.

-Tip #5: Make it FUN and CHANGE it UP!!
+Tip #5: Make it FUN and ChANGE it UP!!